Swathi-Akki/Employee-Registration/README.md

 # Employee-Registration
-collecting the data of employees
+collecting the details from employees for an organization